 AlloyDB instance by using IAM,

-instead of using standard PostgreSQL
+instead of using built-in PostgreSQL

 password-based authentication.

-AlloyDB does not let you grant alloydbiamuser
+AlloyDB doesn't let you grant alloydbiamuser

 to users